senthilx6/frontendperformancegooglelighthousecli/README.md

-# 🚀 Lighthouse Performance Testing for Multi-Tenant SaaS CRM
+# 🚀 Lighthouse Performance Testing

 This project automates **frontend performance testing** using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) via CLI.
-It is designed for **multi-tenant SaaS CRM applications** where login is required before accessing pages.
+I have taken example of an CRM application to study how Lighthouse Performance Testing works

 The script:
 - Logs in to your CRM app (via Puppeteer).